- Financial Aid

 Law enforcement officers are exempt from this prohibition.
 This includes facsimiles of weapons.

 Violations of the Code of Student Conduct

-A student who violates the Code of Student Conduct may be referred to the Vice President for Instructional Services or his or her designee or to the Vice President for Student Services or his or her designee, depending on the nature of the violation.
+A student who violates the Code of Student Conduct may be referred to the Vice President for Student Services or his or her designee.
 Students who have been charged with a violation of these regulations may be assigned consequences based upon the seriousness of the offense.